Basic Motions

 4. Interactive: Vim Navigator

-Target: Reach the red character.
+Target: Reach the highlighted character.
+(Click to focus)

 5. Motion Heatmap